severalnines/ansible-clustercontrol/README.md

 ## Limitations

-This playbook is built on top of Ansible v1.9.4 and has been tested on following platforms:
+This playbook is built on top of Ansible v2.9.2 and has been tested on the following platforms:

- - Debian 8.x (jessie)
+ - Debian 9.x, 10.x
- - Ubuntu 12.04 LTS, 14.04 LTS
+ - Ubuntu 18.04 LTS
- - RHEL/CentOS 6/7
+ - RHEL/CentOS 7/8

 ## Author Information